flother/htmltab/README.rst

       Select a table within an HTML document and convert it to CSV.
 By default stdin will be used as input, but you can also pass a filename or a URL.

-      EXPRESSION can be a number (using the '--index' option) that indexes a table in the HTML document, an XPath expression (using the '--xpath' option), or a CSS selector (using the '--css' option).
-By default '-- index' is assumed, and the first table in the HTML document is used if no EXPRESSION is given.

-      A table is defined as a single 'table' element, or a collection of one or more 'tr' elements.
-If a CSS selector or XPath expression matches anything else an error is returned.
+      If EXPRESSION is a number it will be used as an index to match the table in that position in the HTML document (e.g. '4' will match the fourth table in the document The first table has a position of 1, not 0.

+      If not an integer, EXPRESSION can be a valid CSS selector or XPath expression.
+The selector or expression must match either a single 'table' element or one or more 'tr' elements.

     Options:
-      -i, --index                     Interpret EXPRESSION as an index, starting from 1.
-      -s, --css                       Interpret EXPRESSION as a CSS selector.
-      -x, --xpath                     Interpret EXPRESSION as an XPath expression.
       -n, --null-value TEXT           Case-insensitive value to convert to an empty cell in the CSV output.
 Use multiple times if you have more than one null value.